 Based on such considerations, the Compensation Committee recommended, and the Board awarded shares of time-based restricted stock and performance-based restricted stock to each executive officer.
 Messrs.
-McGahn and Kosiba received time-based restricted stock awards of 30,000 and 12,000 shares, respectively, each of which vests over three years in equal annual installments commencing on May 20, 2022, subject to the executive officer's continued employment.
+McGahn and Kosiba received time-based restricted stock awards of 100,000 and 42,000 shares, respectively, each of which vests over three years in equal annual installments on each of June 10, 2024, June 10, 2025 and June 10, 2026, subject to the executive officer's continued employment.

 Messrs.
-McGahn and Kosiba also received performance-based restricted stock awards of 45,000 and 18,000 shares, respectively.
-The performance measure on which vesting of these performance-based shares is contingent relates to cumulative organic Grid revenues over the three fiscal year period beginning April 1, 2021 and ending March 31, 2024, or the Performance Period.
+McGahn and Kosiba also received performance-based restricted stock awards of 150,000 and 63,000 shares, respectively.
+The performance measure on which vesting of these performance-based shares is contingent relates to cumulative organic revenues over the three fiscal year period beginning April 1, 2023 and ending March 31, 2026, or the Performance Period.
 Vesting of these performance-based shares is also subject to the executive officer's continued employment through the Board's determination of performance following the end of the Performance Period.
-The Compensation Committee recommended and the Board approved the application of this performance measure for the fiscal 2021-2023 performance cycle because they believe that such measure is aligned with maximizing long-term stockholder value.
+The Compensation Committee recommended and the Board approved the application of this performance measure for the fiscal 2023-2025 performance cycle because they believe that such measure is aligned with maximizing long-term stockholder value.

-For these performance-based restricted stock awards, we defined cumulative organic Grid revenues as our company's gross Grid revenues during the Performance Period, including NEPSI and Neeltran, but excluding the effects of acquired revenues, product discontinuances and divestitures, and subject to other adjustments as deemed necessary or advisable by our Board in good faith to achieve the purposes of the award.
+For these performance-based restricted stock awards, we defined cumulative organic Grid revenues as our company's gross Grid revenues during the Fiscal 2021-2023 Performance Period, including revenues of Northeast Power Systems, Inc. and Neeltran, Inc. but excluding the effects of acquired revenues after the date thereof, product discontinuances and divestitures, and subject to other adjustments as deemed necessary or advisable by our Board in good faith to achieve the purposes of the award.

 These performance-based restricted stock awards will vest based upon our attainment of the performance goal for the Performance Period.
 If the performance goal is met at maximum performance levels, then each executive officer will earn 100% of the performance-based shares awarded.
 The amount of performance shares that will vest based on threshold, target or maximum performance, as applicable, are set forth in the table below.
-When the result of the cumulative organic Grid revenues performance measure lands between two goals (for example, between "target" and "maximum"), then the number of performance-based shares that will vest will be calculated on a linear basis (rounded to the nearest whole share).
+When the result of the cumulative organic revenues performance measure lands between two goals (for example, between "target" and "maximum"), then the number of performance-based shares that will vest will be calculated on a linear basis (rounded to the nearest whole share).